 So important is this nutrient to both human and animal growth that it is already added in synthetic form to field corn seed around the world.
 This is primarily because corn is most often used for animal feed, and livestock will not properly bulk up if methionine is not added.

-Belgravia clients presenting with any of the three are often prescribed high-strength minoxidil from the recommended formulations available (men with male pattern baldness may also be offered a once-a-day drug named finasteride 1mg), but hair loss treatment does not end there.
+to actively encourage hair growth, (men with male pattern baldness may also be offered a once-a-day drug named finasteride 1mg), as part of a hair loss treatment

-To further encourage regrowth, hair growth boosters are offered – including a premium product named Hair Vitalics, developed exclusively by the experts at The Belgravia Centre.
-This proprietary blend of essential vitamins, minerals, amino acids and botanical extracts is available in formulations aimed specifically at men or women.
+, developed exclusively by Belgravia hair experts.
+This proprietary blend of essential vitamins, minerals, amino acids and botanical extracts, including selenium, zinc and biotin for the maintenance of normal healthy hair growth, is available in formulations aimed specifically at men or women.
 Both products contain L-Methionine, an essential sulphur amino acid which is involved in the body’s synthesis of L-Cysteine, a building block of proteins.

 Though not intended to replace nutrients that can be found in a balanced diet, modern life is such that some people find it difficult to get what they need via their everyday food intake and often find it convenient to top up with a highly-targeted hair supplement.
 Hair Vitalics also contains premium hair-friendly components that are not necessarily found in a normal, balanced diet.